platers/obsidian-linter/README.md

 Contributions are welcome, especially for new rules.
 If this is something you would like to do, take a look at the [contribution guidelines](CONTRIBUTING.md).

+## Credits

+Thanks to all of the different people who have contributed to this plugin!
+A special thanks to [chrisgrieser](https://github.com/chrisgrieser) for doing all of the base work for and for suggesting that the paste logic should reside in the Linter!